masalinas/node-red-contrib-chartjs/README.md

 ![Charts RED Dashboards](https://user-images.githubusercontent.com/1216181/52432061-cddca400-2b09-11e9-9b83-f6cdae1a75b5.png)

 ## Description
-This node permit to use **Charts** from [Chart.js](https://www.chartjs.org/) from Node-RED.
-The objective is create a new node-red path for each chart created, this path could be configured and updated at runtime.
+This nodes package permit to use [Chart.js](https://www.chartjs.org/) **charts** from Node-RED.
+The objective is create a new url path for each chart created, this url path could be configured and updated at runtime.

+For the latest updates see the [CHANGELOG.md](https://github.com/masalinas/node-red-contrib-chartjs/blob/master/CHANGELOG.md)

 ## Installation
 ```